fgnt/meeteval/doc/tcpwer.md

 # Time-Constrained minimum Permutation Word Error Rate (tcpWER)

 The Time-Constrained minimum Permutation Word Error Rate (tcpWER) is similar to the cpWER, but uses temporal information to prevent matching words that are far apart temporally.
+By this, we aim to enforce a certain level of accuracy of the temporal annotations.

 The temporal constraint idea is similar (but not identical) to aslicte's `-time-prune` option.
+It yields a significant speedup compared to the plain cpWER, and it has been used in asclite for exactly this reason.
+When the parameters are chosen wrongly, the tcpWER can give a value that is significantly larger than its time-constraint-free version.
+While such an optimization can be seen as an approximation used to improve the runtime costs, we here explicitly count temporal errors to account for (obvious) temporal diarization mistakes.

 ## Goals of the tcpWER
 The transcription system should be forced to provide rough temporal annotations (diarization) and should be penalized when its results become implausible compared to the reference.